MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-security-settings-and-ip-protection.md

 #### The [NonDebuggable] attribute

 Unless you have specified the `[NonDebuggable]` attribute on methods and variables, setting the `allowDebugging` to `true` will allow stepping into this code.
-If you, however, have marked the methods and variables marked with the `[NonDebuggable]` attribute, these will remain non-debuggable regardless of the resource exposure policy setting.
+If you, however, have marked the methods and variables marked with the `[NonDebuggable]` attribute, these will remain non-debuggable.
 For more information, see [NonDebuggable Attribute](attributes/devenv-nondebuggable-attribute.md).

 #### When should I set `allowDebugging` to `true`?